Trump offers no off-ramps for Republicans

 AUDIBLE: FRUSTRATION STATION

-“In this situation, if you don’t defend the guy by name and often and vigorously, you’re making him a further victim by the party, you’re not standing behind him.” – A DNC member, speaking anonymously with Politico, referring to the attacks on Joe Biden.
+“In this situation, if you don’t defend the guy by name and often and vigorously, you’re making him a further victim by the party, you’re not standing behind him.” – A DNC member, speaking anonymously with Politico, referring to the president's attacks on Joe Biden.

 ANY GIVEN SUNDAY